Blog Post Updated on: June 9, 2022.

 - Why a sunroom provides a great space for an indoor garden

 Sunrooms are unique additions, as they tend to provide more natural sunlight than any other room in your home.
 The natural sunlight from a sunroom provides you and your family with a great space to entertain family and friends.
 Due to the amount of sunlight it can capture, a sunroom can be very versatile.
 A great way to decorate this space is with plants and flowers, which not only serve as décor for the space, but can also provide a source of fresh, organic herbs and vegetables.
-In this post, you’ll learn more about how you can create a beautiful garden to enjoy in your sunroom.
+In this post, you’ll learn more about how you can create a beautiful indoor sunroom garden to enjoy in your sunroom.

 Plants to Complement Your Sunroom

-A sunroom provides a comfortable space that allows you to enjoy your natural surroundings.
+An indoor sunroom garden, provides a comfortable space that allows you to enjoy your natural surroundings.
 Adding plants to a sunroom can bring color and a fresh feeling to your area.
 Several types of plants can thrive in a sunroom addition or four season room because of the controlled temperature and exposure to sunlight.
 While potted trees and plants may provide color, keep in mind that all plants require certain upkeep.
 A three season room also provides a great space for growing plants, but keep in mind you may not be able to grow plants in the room year-round since the temperature isn’t controlled.

 That being said, you can choose the plants for your sunroom based on which type of addition you have and how much time you prefer spending on plant maintenance.
 Common house plants can be forgiving when it comes to the amount of water and light needed, and can thrive on indirect light and sparse water supply, but be aware that overwatering can damage roots.
 Similarly, flowering plants can bloom beautifully with lowlight, ample water and a room temperature environment.